South Surrey: Transportation

 Highways in South Surrey include Highway 99, Highway 15, Route 10, King George Boulevard.

 Two major public transit exchanges serve South Surrey town centre, the South Surrey Park and Ride and White Rock Centre, the latter partially located within the city of White Rock.
-Bus routes in the region feed into Bridgeport SkyTrain station in Richmond, and King George and Surrey Central SkyTrain stations in Surrey's City Centre.
+Bus routes in the region feed into Bridgeport SkyTrain station in Richmond, and King George and Surrey Central stations in Surrey's City Centre.

 Sports and recreation

 South Surrey is home to the Surrey Eagles, a hockey team that plays in the BCHL.
 The Eagles play their home games at the South Surrey Athletic Park, where the South Surrey Arena is located.
 Scott Gomez, a former Eagle who has accrued over 700 career NHL points, enjoyed a highly productive campaign with the Surrey Eagles over the 1996–97 season.

 Softball City, a major softball sporting complex is also located at the South Surrey Athletic Park.